Why Nothing Is Ever Obvious: The Art of Communication In Software Development

 I don’t believe in objective obviousness.
-We think that some things are obvious to everyone, but what’s obvious for one person, may not be clear for others.
+We think that some things are obvious to everyone, but what’s clear to one person, may not be so apparent for others.
 To achieve effective communication in software development let’s stop believing in mind-reading and just say what we have in mind.

 Why is that easier said than done?
 Let’s analyse the communication process first.